Overview

-The actual number of shares in a board lot varies based on the value of the stock and the exchange, but the overall concept is the same.
+The number of shares in a board lot depends on the price of the stock.
+Here's a general breakdown:

 Value of the stock |